10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 Since using FAM myself and learning more about how it contrasts with birth control drugs like the Pill, patch, ring, and hormonal IUD, I can think of ten good reasons to get off of birth control and make the switch to fertility awareness.

-1. Rule out a reason for your mood swings and feel more like yourself
+1. Rule out a reason for your mood swings and feel more yourself

-The good news is that often when women come off hormonal contraceptives, they feel more like themselves.
-Just read some of the public comments on this FDA Citizen’s Petition for greater transparency of birth control side effects, and you’ll start to see this trend in women’s testimonies.
+The good news is that often when women come off hormonal contraceptives, they feel more themselves.
+Just read some of the public comments on the recent FDA Citizen’s Petition for greater transparency of birth control side effects, and you’ll start to see this trend in women’s testimonies.

 2. Learn more about your natural hormone levels

-While doctors may give the impression that hormonal contraceptives will “regulate” your cycle and hormones to be more even and predictable, they actually introduce synthetic hormones into your body, shutting down your healthy cycle processes like ovulation and menstruation.
-(Even if you have monthly bleeding, it is not the same thing as a real period, because you have not ovulated and therefore have no shedding of the uterine lining; this is why people knowledgeable in FAM call it a “fake period” or “withdrawal bleed.”)
-Meanwhile, while you’re taking hormonal contraceptives, your body’s natural healthy hormones like progesterone become depleted, along with many nutrients.
+While doctors may give the impression that hormonal contraceptives will “regulate” your cycle and hormones to be more streamlined and predictable, they actually introduce synthetic hormones to your body and shut down your healthy cycle processes like ovulation and menstruation altogether.
+(Even if you have monthly bleeding, it is not actually the same thing as a real period, because you have not ovulated and therefore have no shedding of the uterine lining; this is why people knowledgeable in FAM call it a “fake period.”)
+Meanwhile, while receiving hormonal contraceptives, your body’s natural healthy hormones like progesterone become depleted, along with many nutrients.
 Plus, you miss out on the health benefits that naturally occur with ovulation

 3. Say goodbye to side effects like weight gain and migraines